spacetelescope/pandokia/doc/source/adding_runners.rst

 You must provide a program that actually runs the tests.
 It should use arguments and/or environment variables to know what to do.

-You should APPEND data in pandokia log format (see doc/file_format.txt and doc/report_fields.txt) to the file named in $PDK_LOG.
+You should APPEND data in pandokia log format to the file named in $PDK_LOG.

+See doc/file_format.txt and doc/report_fields.txt for details of the report format.

 Before starting your program, pdkrun wrote some default values to the log file.
 These are::